Lewis-Matt/database-exercises/MySQLNotes.md

 Sometimes it may be useful to output arbitrary data from our SQL scripts.
 We can do this by selecting an arbitrary string and giving it a name like so:

     SELECT 'I am output!'
 AS 'Info';
+Does not work with * (must be individual columns)
+Does not work with WHERE.

 ## Update
 <hr>